DavidOLoughran/GraphTheoryProject/README.md

 ##### Below are the steps taken if it is a non-special character (literal character) <br/>

-- First you have to create the end state and the start state
+- First you have to create the end state and the start state.
 - Point the new start state at the new end state .
 - Create a new NFA with the start and end states.
-- Finally push it to the stack
+- Finally push it to the stack.

 ```sh
    else: